 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact an

 Embassy or Consulate of Vanuatu or the Vanuatu

-Vanuatu Customs and Inland Revenue website.
+Vanuatu Customs and Inland Revenue

 Safety and security

-Theft, unlawful entry and trespassing are increasing problems.
-Thieves have struck when the occupants are present.
-Lock your accommodation at all times and, if possible, store valuables in a safe.
-The incidence of crime may increase in the weeks leading up to holidays such as Christmas and Independence Day (July 30).
+Increasingly, thieves are targeting homes and other accommodation, including when occupants are present.
+Crime tends to increase in the weeks leading up to holidays such as Christmas and Independence Day (July 30).

 Civil unrest and political tension

 - Avoid large crowds, protests and public demonstrations as they could turn violent.

 - Monitor the news and other sources for advice of possible unrest, protest locations or road blocks.
 Avoid those areas.